Wildfires leave chimneys, charred appliances in their wake

 “It’s literally like it exploded.
 These people ran out of their homes literally with minutes notice, barely with the clothes on their back,” Pimlott said, adding that authorities didn’t have time to give more notice.
 “They burned so quickly, there was not time to notify everybody.”

 Among the victims were 100-year-old Charles Rippey and his wife, Sara, who was 98.
-The couple was married for 75 years and lived at the Silverado Resort in Napa.
+The couple was married for 75 years and lived in a residential neighborhood in Napa.

-“The only thing worse would have been if one survived without the other,” their granddaughter, Ruby Gibney told Oakland television station KTVU.
+Their son, Mike Rippey, said he and his siblings couldn’t imagine how either parent would have navigated life if just one had survived the flames.

+“We knew there’s no way they would ever be happy, whoever was the last one.
+So they went together, and that’s the way it worked,” he said stoically.

 A thick, smoky haze cloaked much of Napa and Sonoma counties, where neighborhoods hit by the fires were completely leveled.
 Authorities warned residents not to return to their houses for safety reasons, citing the risk of exposed electrical and gas lines and unstable structures including trees.